JuliusTechCo/JuliusGraph/FAQ.md

 3. How much does it cost to license Julius?

    Developers can access and use Julius for free, the instructions to sign up for developer access is [here](https://github.com/JuliusTechCo/JuliusGraph).
 The cost of commercial licenses depend on the use case and the level of support required, please email info@juliustech.co for licensing questions.
+Julius does offer educational discount for universities and other research institutions.

 ### Comparables
 1. The Julius Graph Engine seems to be too good to be true, why hasn't anyone else done this before?